 Welcome to the UK Great Lakes Sailing Handicaps Website

-Latest News: 16 February 2025
+Latest News: 6th March 2025

 This site has a set of dinghy, multihull and inland keelboat handicaps refined over a number of years by the UK Great Lakes Handicap Committee.
 These handicaps have been found to work well for large flat-water venues where a beat of a half to one kilometre is typical.
 They work across a wide range of wind speeds and a wide variety of racing formats.
 They have been adopted by several clubs for their racing and used at major summer and winter events across the country.